Montecruzphoto

 Queers

-The powerful band from Buenos Aires has been touring Europe for over 12 years – always seducing us with their cocktail of cumbia, rock, and hip hop, with critical and reflective lyrics that talk about fun, love and it’s opposite, and their passion for creative leisure and dance.
-Their latest album “La oscuridad bailable” remains loyal to the Cumbia, but also walks on new paths, experimenting with more electronical sounds.
-The album is a tightrope walk between personal issues and emotional matters and at the same time a harsh denouncement of the actual neoliberal Argentinian politics.
-Their next album “Fiesteria” from which they already released the singles “Medano” and “Delivery de vino” will be out in March 2023.
+The powerful band from Buenos Aires has been touring Europe for over 14 years – always seducing us with their cocktail of cumbia, rock, and hip hop, with critical and reflective lyrics that talk about fun, love and it’s opposite, and their passion for creative leisure and dance.

 “The spectacular beats promise change – here and now.
 But at the same time, the Cumbia rhythm keeps everything balanced and seductive.”
 (SPEX)